Data Mining and Statistical Analysis

-- the establishment of a well-organised data infrastructure for storage of experimental data and simulation results,
+- the establishment of a well-organized data infrastructure for storage of experimental data and simulation results,

-- the development of robust physics-based models of materials properties and their application for thermodynamic calculations and integration into computer-based alloy-by-design framework,
+- the development of robust physics-based models of materials properties and their application for thermodynamic and kinetic calculations and integration into computer-based alloy-by-design framework,

 - the development and application of data mining and machine learning methods to identify statistically sound correlations between materials chemistry, microstructure and mechanical data.